ArchipelagoMW/Archipelago/WebHostLib/static/assets/faq/common-terms_en.md

 termed trash.

 ## Burger King / BK Mode
-A term used in multiworlds when a player is unable to continue to progress.
+A term used in multiworlds when a player is unable to continue to progress and is awaiting an item.
 The term came to be after a player, allegedly, was unable to progress during a multiworld and went to Burger King while waiting to receive items from other players.

-Logical BK is when the player is unable to progress according to the settings of their game but may still be able to do things that would be "out of logic" by the generation.
+* "Logical BK" is when the player is unable to progress according to the settings of their game but may still be able to do things that would be "out of logic" by the generation.

-Hard / full BK is when the player is completely unable to progress even with tricks they may know and are unable to continue to play, aside from doing something like killing enemies for experience or money.
+* "Hard / full BK" is when the player is completely unable to progress even with tricks they may know and are unable to continue to play, aside from doing something like killing enemies for experience or money.

 ## Sphere